InterCity (New Zealand): Ownership

-InterCity is currently the only New Zealand-owned long distance bus service, after competitor Nakedbus was acquired by ManaBus, who ceased operating in 2018.
+InterCity has been the only New Zealand-owned long-distance bus service since Nakedbus was acquired by foreign-owned ManaBus in 2015; ManaBus ceased operating in 2018.
 In November 2018, InterCity started a new express bus service, SKIP, offering affordable, reliable and faster connections between major North Island cities.

 InterCity and Entrada Travel Group are controlled by Ritchies Transport and Tranzit Group, each owning 46%.

 History

 InterCity is the direct successor to New Zealand Railways Road Services long-distance routes.
 New Zealand Railways' rail and road services were combined in 1985 as the Passenger Business Group of the New Zealand Railways Corporation.
 InterCity began in 1987 as the brand for long-distance rail and road services.

 In 1991 the rail-based assets were transferred to New Zealand Rail and the long distance buses and InterCity name were bought by InterCity Management Limited, a group of seven of the country's largest private coach companies - Whangarei Bus Services, Bayline Group, Ritchies Transport, Tranzit Group, Guthreys Coachlines, Nelson SBL and PTL Route Services - as a franchise-based operation.
 Each of the franchisees is responsible for operating set routes, usually close to their home base.
 Of the original seven franchisees four remain, with one new franchisee (SDK Ltd) operating services in Northland where Whangarei Bus Services previously held the franchise.

 Over the years the company name has changed from InterCity Coachlines Ltd to Coachnet NZ Ltd, followed by InterCity Group Ltd and InterCity Holdings Ltd.

 In 2019, the group name changed from InterCity Group to Entrada Travel Group.